yiisoft/yii2-debug/docs/guide/installation.md

 ### Extra configuration for logging and profiling

 Logging and profiling are simple but powerful tools that may help you to understand the execution flow of both the framework and the application.
-These tools are useful for development and production environments alike.
+These tools are useful for development and production environments NOT alike.

 While in a production environment, you should log only significantly important  messages manually, as described in [logging guide section](https://github.com/yiisoft/yii2/blob/master/docs/guide/runtime-logging.md).
 It hurts performance too much to continue to log all messages in production.